This article has been updated on 21 June 2018.

-PLEASE NOTE: THIS IS NOT YET LAW.
-It may not be a law until 2018.
-If it does become law, Masks will NOT be banned at all protest events – only those held in a area that police have declared a ‘designated area’.
+PLEASE NOTE: Masks are NOT be banned at all protest events – but ONLY those held in a area that police have declared a ‘designated area’.
 (See below for more detail.)

-As we have stated before, the intense media and public outcry after the clashes between neo-nazi and Antifa groups in Coburg in May 2016 meant that the pressure was on to introduce laws that make it look like the government is doing something about this.
-Since then the rationale for these laws has also been conflated with the various outbreaks of youth violence at public events such at the Moomba brawling last year.
+The intense media and public outcry after the clashes between neo-nazi and Antifa groups in Coburg in May 2016 meant that the pressure was on to introduce laws that make it look like the government is doing something about this.

-To understand how these proposed new laws would work you need to understand how ‘Designated Areas’ already work in Victoria
+To understand how these new laws work you need to understand how ‘Designated Areas’ already work in Victoria

 The Chief Commissioner of Victoria Police already has the power to declare a specific area or event to be a ‘designated area’ under the Control of Weapons Act 1990 (Section 10D or 10E) if they believe or assess that there was previous use of weapons in that area or during previous occasions of the event or that they assess that there is a ‘likelihood that violence or disorder involving the use of weapons will occur in that area’.